RubixML/Churn/README.md

 $dataset = Labeled::fromIterator($extractor);
 ```

-The next thing we'll do is create two subsets of the dataset to be used for training and testing purposes.
-The training set will be used by Naive Bayes during training to learn a model while the testing set will be used to gauge the model's accuracy after training.
+The next thing we'll do is create two subsets of the dataset to be used for training and testing.
+The training set will be used by Naive Bayes to learn a model and the testing set will be used to gauge the model's accuracy after training.
+By stratifying the samples by label before splitting them into subsets, we ensure that the class proportions are maintained in both subsets.
 In the example below, we'll put 80% of the labeled samples into the training set and use the remaining 20% for validation later.
-We use different samples to train the model than to validate it because we want to test the learner on samples it has never seen before.
+Note that we use different samples to train the model than to validate it because we want to test the learner on samples it has never seen before.

 ```php
 [$training, $testing] = $dataset->stratifiedSplit(0.8);
 ```

+### Training the Model

-The learning algorithm that we’re going to showcase today is a classifier called Naive Bayes.
-It is a relatively simple algorithm that uses counting and Bayes' Theorem to derive the conditional probabilities of an outcome given a sample consisting of categorical features.
+Naive Bayes is an algorithm that uses counting and Bayes' Theorem to derive the conditional probabilities of a label given a sample consisting of only categorical features.
 The term “naive” is in reference to the algorithm’s feature independence assumption.
-It's naive because, in the real world, most features have some interactions.
-In practice however, this assumption turns out not to be a big problem and is actually a benefit in some cases.
+It's naive because, in the real world, most features have interactions.
+In practice however, this assumption turns out not to be such a big problem.

-We can instantiate our Naive Bayes estimator with a set of parameters (called "hyper-parameters") that will control how the learner behaves.
-The current implementation of Naive Bayes has two hyper-parameters that we should be aware of.
-The `priors` parameter allows the user to specify the class prior probabilities (i.e. the probability that a particular class will be the outcome if chosen randomly) instead of the default which is to calculate the prior probabilities from the distribution in the training set.
-For example, if we know that our average churn rate is about 5% in real life, then we can specify that as the `"Yes"` class's prior probability and Naive Bayes will adapt accordingly.
+To instantiate our Naive Bayes estimator we need to call the constructor with a set of parameters (called "hyper-parameters") that will control how the learner behaves.
+The current implementation of Naive Bayes has two hyper-parameters that we need to be aware of.
+The `priors` argument allows the user to specify the class prior probabilities (i.e. the probability that a particular class will be the outcome if chosen randomly) instead of the default which is to calculate the prior probabilities from the training set.
+For example, if we know that our average churn rate is about 5% in real life, then we can specify that as the `"Yes"` class's prior probability and Naive Bayes will make predictions accordingly.
 The second hyper-parameter is the smoothing parameter which controls the amount of Laplacian smoothing added to the conditional probabilities of each feature calculated during training.
-Smoothing is a form of regularization that prevents the model from being too "sure of itself" especially when the number of training samples is low.
-For the purposes of this example, we'll leave the `smoothing` parameter as the default value of 1.0.
-Feel free to play around with these settings to see how they effect the accuracy of the trained model.
+Smoothing is a form of regularization that prevents the model from being overconfident especially when the number of training samples is low.
+For the purposes of this example, we'll leave the `smoothing` parameter set at the default value of 1.0 but feel free to experiment with these settings on your own to see how they effect the accuracy of the model.

 ```php
 use Rubix\ML\Classifiers\NaiveBayes;